 Aurora University has continued to grow into the new millennium by acquiring George Williams College on Geneva Lake in Williams Bay, Wisconsin, and initiating a diverse offering of online degree programs.

 Aurora University is a participant in the National Council for State Authorization Reciprocity Agreements initiative.
 The Illinois Board of Higher Education (IBHE) has the responsibility and authority to resolve complaints against Illinois institutions.
 Information may be found on the IBHE Institutional Complaint System website.

 The Higher Learning Commission accredits Aurora University at the bachelor’s, master’s and doctoral levels.

-The Aurora University BSN and MSN are fully accredited by the Commission on Collegiate Nursing Education (CCNE).
+The Aurora University BSN is fully accredited by the Commission on Collegiate Nursing Education (CCNE).

 The Aurora University education department is accredited by the Illinois State Board of Education (ISBE) and the Council for Accreditation of Educator Preparation (CAEP).